How to Make a Self-Care Box for Anxiety + What to Include/ Gifts for People With Anxiety

 Self-care box DIY idea: I’ve seen some pretty cool DIY stress balls too (like the tutorial below), so you could try making those instead!

-Something that helps me is the “name 5 things” exercise.
+A helpful exercise for when you're stressed out is the “name 5 things” exercise.

 Essential oils help alleviate stress and have an instantaneous effect on our mood and our emotions.
 And they are an essential thing to include in your anxiety self-care kit.